tgstation/tgstation/code/modules/reagents/chemistry/devNotes.md

 - I think botany is okay too, but check a few reactions there
     - I grew a plant and nothing bad happened

+- Look at chem goggles and add pH and extra for them

 - remove debug messages
 - make sure plumbing remains functional after conditions to deal with smoke and the optimisations put in